moss-workspace/moss-marketing-site/workspace.markdown

   text_blocks:
   - text_block: Moss is collaborative by default and tool agnostic, allowing different artists, disciplines and creative inputs to iterate frictionlessly in one digital space.
-Effortless access to your team and assets enables more efficient and effective work.
+Centralized access to your team and assets cultivates more efficient and effective work.
   - text_block: With realtime updates, your workspace becomes a living, breathing ecosystem for team-wide projects and explorations.
 Seeing collective progress helps build creative momentum for everyone.